-Dornbaum & Peregoy is considered one of the preeminent law firms with a practice limited to immigration and nationality matters.
 Our special emphasis is on employment based immigration.
-Dornbaum & Peregoy enjoys a national reputation and regularly and expertly handles multi-state matters nationwide.
+Our Practice Group enjoys a national reputation and regularly and expertly handles multi-state matters nationwide.
 The firm is has achieved Martindale-Hubbell’s highest rating for legal ability and ethical standards and is listed in ” The Bar Register of Preeminent Lawyers “, 1994-Present, under Immigration Law.
 This listing is limited to the top 3% of law firms that have received Martindale-Hubbell’s highest rating.
 This rating is earned by only 11% of U.S. Lawyers.
 The rating is based on anonymous peer review questionnaires.
-Dornbaum & Peregoy is one of only a select limited number of law firms in New Jersey with a practice limited to Immigration and Nationality Law to receive this honor.
 Both principals have over 30 years legal experience.

 Practice Group Overview

-Dornbaum & Peregoy’s Immigration, Nationality & Consular Practice Group offers its clients a full array of employment based immigration legal services including both Immigrant Visas (“green cards”) and Nonimmigrant (temporary) Visas.
-Dornbaum & Peregoy also provides its corporate clients with legal services in conducting due diligence and risk assessment for immigration purposes, including I-9 Employment Compliance/Employer Sanctions and the unique immigration issues raised by Mergers and Acquisitions and other forms of corporate restructuring with regard to the employment of foreign personnel.
+Our Practice Group offers its clients a full array of employment based immigration legal services including both Immigrant Visas (“green cards”) and Nonimmigrant (temporary) Visas.
+Our Practice Group also provides its corporate clients with legal services in conducting due diligence and risk assessment for immigration purposes, including I-9 Employment Compliance/Employer Sanctions and the unique immigration issues raised by Mergers and Acquisitions and other forms of corporate restructuring with regard to the employment of foreign personnel.

 Immigrant Visas including: